qusers/Q6/README.md

 qsource
 =======
-Version control of the molecular dynamics code called Q, version 5, via git at bitbucket.
+Version control of the molecular dynamics code called Q, version 5, via git at github.
 Source for the Molecular Dynamics Package Q

 Q is a set of Molecular Dynamics (MD) tools tailored to specific kinds of free energy calculations, mainly: